-When I wrote my post on Child Spacing back in January, I had people request that I talk about number of children, also.
+When I wrote my post on What is the Best Age Gap Between Kids back in January, I had people request that I talk about number of children, also.

 I know lots of women who say, “when you are done, you know it.”
 I have heard lots of neat stories about the parents just knowing they were done when the time was right.